chakra-ui/panda/website/pages/docs/references/cli.md

 ## `panda studio`

-Realtime documentation for your design tokens
+Realtime documentation for your design tokens.

 ### Flags